AlexanderKK/techstore/README.md

 * User login and registration
 * User profile
+* Account activation by email
+* Password recovery by email
 * Administrator management of users
 * Administrator management of roles
 * Adding product to cart